Carole Smith's Biography

 Superintendent Smith brings more than 30 years of experience in education, including a 25-year relationship with Portland Public Schools.
 From 1982 to 2005, she was executive director of Open Meadow Schools in Portland, an accredited, nonprofit education program for middle and high school students that is affiliated with PPS.
 Under her leadership, the organization grew to become a national model for alternative education serving both struggling and gifted students who haven’t thrived in traditional settings.

 In 2005, Superintendent Smith was recruited to Portland Public Schools to lead the Office of Educational Options, then assumed interim leadership of the Office of Student, Family and School Support.
 She was promoted to chief of staff for Superintendent Vicki Phillips in 2006 and was selected by the Portland School Board to replace Phillips upon her departure.
+The Portland Public Schools Board recently approved a new three year contract for Smith, extending her tenure with the district until 2017.

 In addition to her longtime work on behalf of Portland’s students, Superintendent Smith is a product herself of local schools.
 She attended elementary, junior high and high school in the Portland metropolitan area.